 In addition to our daily environmental practices, CUC has designated an Emergency Preparedness Committee responsible for devising action plans for emergency preparedness, response and recovery measures within the Company.
 All internal divisions are represented on this committee so that a holistic analysis of the needs of the Company, its employees and the environment are considered.
 In 2007, the team focussed on improving and enhancing the Hurricane Preparedness Manual as a result of lessons learned during past hurricane seasons and after Hurricane Ivan.
 This committee also coordinates periodic spill, fire, hurricane and evacuation drills to ensure preparedness and effective response in the event of an emergency.

 CUC recognises the value of environmental awareness, and we are proactively involved in several conservation-based community programmes.
-The primary school Mangrove Environmental Education Programme with Catherine Childs, an expert on mangroves and an Education Coordinator with Sea Elements, is one such initiative of which we are particularly proud.
-Launched in 2000 with Peripatetic Ecologist/Science teacher Martin Keeley, the Mangrove Environmental Education Programme caters to Year 5 students in the eight public primary schools incorporating three-day classroom sessions and experiments with field trips to the Island's canal areas and the Central Mangrove Wetlands designed to promote greater awareness and educate the youth of the importance of mangroves as a sanctuary for marine life as well as the positive effect they have on the environment.
+The primary school Mangrove Environmental Education Programme (or Marvellous Mangroves Programme) is one such initiative of which we are particularly proud.
+Launched in 2000 with Peripatetic Ecologist/Science teacher Martin Keeley, the Mangrove Environmental Education Programme caters to Year 5 and 6 students in the eight public primary schools incorporating three-day classroom sessions and experiments with field trips to the Island's canal areas and the Central Mangrove Wetlands designed to promote greater awareness and educate the youth of the importance of mangroves as a sanctuary for marine life as well as the positive effect they have on the environment.
 Presently, with the aid of the recently formed Mangrove Rangers, Mr. Keeley has included younger classes from the various primary and private schools in an effort to educate students at a younger age about the benefits of preserving the mangroves.